Rapid Prototyping for UX Design

 Step 3: Share your prototype

-Once your design is interactive, you can share it with your fellow designers, or anyone else you’d like feedback from—copywriters, developers, and product managers.
+Once your prototype is interactive, you can share it with your fellow designers, or anyone else you’d like feedback from—copywriters, developers, and product managers.
 In order to share your prototype, you can use a few different methods.
 The Live Preview feature allows you to share your project’s Preview window through a temporary URL.
 If you want to preview the prototype from anywhere at any time, you can export a Web Preview and upload the folder to a service that can host static websites.

 Enjoying this post?